Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Abstract

 \section{Abstract}

-Structured sentiment analysis (SSA) aims to automatically extract people's opinions from a text in natural language and adequately represent that information in a graph structure.
-One of the most accurate methods for performing SSA was recently proposed and consists of approaching it as a dependency parsing task.
-Although we can find in the literature how transition-based algorithms excel in dependency parsing in terms of accuracy and efficiency, all proposed attempts to tackle SSA following that approach were based on graph-based models.
-In this article, we present the first transition-based method to address SSA as dependency parsing.
+{Structured sentiment analysis (SSA) aims to automatically extract people's opinions from a text in natural language and adequately represent that information in a graph structure.
+One of the most accurate methods for performing SSA was recently proposed and consists of approaching it as a dependency graph parsing task.
+Although we can find in the literature how transition-based algorithms excel in different dependency graph parsing tasks in terms of accuracy and efficiency, all proposed attempts to tackle SSA following that approach were based on graph-based models.
+In this article, we present the first transition-based method to address SSA as dependency graph parsing.
 Specifically, we design a transition system that processes the input text in a left-to-right pass, incrementally generating the graph structure containing all identified opinions.
 To effectively implement our final transition-based model, we resort to a Pointer Network architecture as a backbone.
-From an extensive evaluation, we demonstrate that our model offers the best performance to date in practically all cases among prior dependency-based methods, and surpass recent task-specific techniques on the most challenging datasets.
-We additionally include an in-depth analysis and empirically prove that the overall time-complexity cost of our approach is quadratic in the sentence length, being more efficient than top-performing graph-based parsers.
+From an extensive evaluation, we demonstrate that our model offers the best performance to date in practically all cases among prior dependency-based methods, and surpasses recent task-specific techniques on the most challenging datasets.
+We additionally include an in-depth analysis and empirically prove that the average-case time complexity of our approach is quadratic in the sentence length, being more efficient than top-performing graph-based parsers. \\

+\textbf{This version of the article has been accepted for publication in Artificial Intelligence Review after peer review, but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1007/s10462-025-11463-9}.} }